ThatsTheEnd/horiba-python-sdk/docs/source/icl_api.md

 ### <a id="mono_list"></a>mono_list

-Returns a formated list of strings.
+Returns a formated list of discovered mono devices.

 **Command parameters:**
 >| parameter  | description   |